GetMeoutt/linux_assignment1/README.md

 ```
 3. save and quit `:wq`

+**explanation of .ymal file**
+user : store the user information for the new droplet that you are going to create
+- name : the user's login name
+- group : optional, Additional groups to add the user to
+- shell : is the default shell path for user
+- sudo : accept a sudo rules string( in this example is everyone can use without password)
+- ssh-authorized-keys: a public key, for user to be able to connect to the droplet with private key
+Packages: package is a archive with software file, configuration files and dependencies
+in the example it download the following package
+  - ripgrep, search tool
+  - rsync, file copy tool which can copy from to/from remote host
+  - neovim, file editor tool that is a fork from vim (better performance)
+  - fd, find the entries in file system
+  - less, is a linux terminal pager that shows a file's contents one screen at a time
+  - man-db,
+  - bash-completion
+  - tmux

 ### Create Arch Linux Droplet with Clound-init (require .ymal)
 1. get the image id of archlinux